Rory Gilmore Reading List

 Note:

 You’ll find nuanced references in this guide, such as instances where a title appears on the show but it’s unclear whether the reference is to the book or the movie adaptation; I assume the book.
 I also made some tough decisions about what to leave out.
 For example, I list background books only when they appear to belong to a character (such as on Rory’s shelf rather than on a bookstore shelf).
 I mention authors referenced only when they are primarily known for their writing —not simply public figures who also wrote a book.
 I only mention literary posters once, not in every episode, which would feel excessive.
 I include plays, but not musical adaptations.
-Lastly, I chose not to list religious texts, such as the Bible, textbooks, or other reference works, except the Compact Oxford English Dictionary, which is integral to the plot.
+Lastly, I chose not to list religious texts, such as the Bible, textbooks, or other reference works.

 collage of books on the rory gilmore reading list.